Zero (Mega Man): Critical reception

 IGN repeated their positive sentiments about Zero in their list of characters they wished to see appear in a future Marvel vs. Capcom title, describing him as "arguably cooler than Mega Man", regardless of version in comparison.
 PSM praised the character as well, stating "[he] might wear some funky shoes, but that doesn't stop him from kicking some robot butt".
-While reviewing Mega Man X: Command Mission, 1UP.com criticized that his English voice acting makes him "sound like a surfer".
-GamesRadar also cited Zero's actors across the X series, finding the first from X4, Wayne Doster, unappealing due to his infamous scene where he yells in front of the dead Iris.
-On the other hand, the site praised Yong Bosch's take on the character, believing it was likable.
-The fandom in general found the scene where he yells "What am I fighting for?!" as one of the worst parts in voice acting in Mega Man history alongside some cutscenes from Mega Man 8 to the point of calling it a "horror".
+When compared with Zero, X was often seen as the less compelling character, with Zero being the more memorable of the two.
+His relationship with Iris has been regarded as that of a star-crossed due to the tragic story of Mega Man X4.